Newton perfect in preseason debut, Panthers edge Jags 24-23

 He amped up his workload this week in preparation for the team's third exhibition, quite possibly the only action he'll get in the preseason.
 The Panthers (2-1) wrap up exhibition play next week against Pittsburgh.

-The Jaguars (1-2), meanwhile, may continue their quarterback competition into the preseason finale at Atlanta.
+The Jaguars (1-2), meanwhile, will continue their quarterback competition into the preseason finale at Atlanta.

+"I've got to do the best job for the organization and best job for the team," coach Doug Marrone said.
+"I'm not going to put that pressure on myself to say, 'Hey, listen, I need to do this.'
+I've got time.
+You'd like to make the decision quickly, but you want to make sure you make the right decision.
+That's the most important thing."

 Chad Henne got the start over Blake Bortles and had an up-and-down night that would have been much better if not for a drop.
 Henne completed 8 of 14 passes for 73 yards.
 He lofted two perfect deep balls to rookie Keelan Cole and Allen Robinson, although Cole dropped a would-be touchdown for the second time in as many games.